privatezero/Resume/README.md

 * "Media Archives and Japan Studies Time Based Media."
 UW Libraries Japanologists' Colloquium.
 Seattle, WA.
 2/2/2015.

 # Selected Guest Lectures and Instruction
+* "Managing and Preserving Digital Files: Audio/Visual Outsourcing and Digital Preservation."
+We are History Keepers.
+11/06/2021
+* "Caring for and Digitizing Legacy Audio-Visual Materials."
+We are History Keepers.
+03/27/2021
+* "How to Care for and Preserve Audio/Visual Collections."
+We Are History Keepers.
+07/25/2020
+* "Collecting, Preserving, and Creating Projects with your Audio/Visual Collections."
+We Are History Keepers.
+10/12/2019
 * "Pop-up Music Memory Event Discussion."
 DC Public Library Memory Lab Network Webinar.
 08/28/2018
 * "Demystifying FFmpeg and FFplay."
 UCLA Moving Image Archives Studies Bootcamp.
 09/20/2017
 * "Tools and Resources for Multimodal Teaching and Learning."
 University of Washington English CIC Program.
 11/13/2015.